HIPAA Compliance Action

 Dental Practices

-Imaging system updates, workstation security fixes, and front-desk access control improvements.
+X-ray system updates, workstation fixes, and better front-desk access controls.

 💊